Election-Tech-Initiative/electionguard/docs/use_cases/Precinct_Scan.md

 By design, the ElectionGuard SDK can be used to enable end-to-end verifiability (e2e-v) in a variety of use cases.
 This article discusses the "default" use case of ElectionGuard: an end-to-end verifiable election that uses precinct scanners where ballots are inserted (and approved) by voters directly [^precinct-scan].

-This document aims to provide a "[vertical slice](https://agileforall.com/vertical-slices-and-scale/)" of the considerations and practices necessary to add end-to-end verifiability to an existing precinct scanner.
-We necessarily make assumptions about the compute and storage capabilities of the scanner itself, and the modifications necessary to implement [end-to-end verifiability](https://www.electionguard.vote/guide/Verifiable_Election/).
+This document aims to provide a "[vertical slice][vertical-slices-and-scale]" of the considerations and practices necessary to add end-to-end verifiability to an existing precinct scanner.
+We necessarily make assumptions about the compute and storage capabilities of the scanner itself, and the modifications necessary to implement [end-to-end verifiability][verifiable-election].
 In so doing, it illustrates the interlocking system of security and encryption that comprises an e2e-v _system_.

 !!! info
-    ElectionGuard relies on slight adaptations of existing voting processes to accommodate different aspects of [end-to-end verifiability](https://www.electionguard.vote/guide/Verifiable_Election/).
+    ElectionGuard relies on slight adaptations of existing voting processes to accommodate different aspects of [end-to-end verifiability][verifiable-election].

 For example, many voting jurisdictions already have a procedure called _ballot spoiling_ to handle mistakes voters make when they fill out ballots.
 A voter may inadvertently fill out a contest incorrectly by selecting more candidates than allowed.
 When the voter then proceeds to scan the ballot, the scanner stops the ballot and alerts the voter of the _overvote_; the voter then has the opportunity, as allowed within the voting regulations and practices of the voting district, to start over with a new ballot; the ballot with the mistake is then _spoiled_ and stored separately to ensure it is not included in the tabulation.